sadief/gophercon-2023/scaling-coffee-goroutines/step4.md

 `go MakeCoffee(&wg)`

+> Add the 'Wait' after the for loop so the function knows not to finish before the waitgroup has completed

+`wg.Wait()`

 > Now run the program again and check the printouts

 `go run main.go`{{exec}} from folder root
 `curl http://localhost:8080/serve-customer/3`{{exec}} from new terminal window while server is running

+You should be back in the "6 seconds" running time now as these actions are happening in parallel